LinkGeoML/LGM-Interlinking/README.rst

 and incorporates within its processing steps the specificities of toponym names.
 Consequently, we derive training features from **LGM-Sim** that are used in various classification models.
-The proposed method and its derived features are robust enough to handle variations in the distribution of toponyms and demonstrate a significant increase in interlinking accuracy compared to baseline models widely used in the literature.
+The proposed method and its derived features are robust enough to handle variations in the distribution of toponyms and demonstrate a significant increase in interlinking accuracy compared to baseline models widely used in the literature (see `References`_).
 Indicatively, we succeed a 85.6% accuracy with the Gradient Boosting Trees classifier compared to the best baseline model that achieves accuracy of 78.6% with Random Forests.